ShatnoRD/debian-12-preseed/README.md

 ### Generating the Preseed ISO

-Run the `assemble_preseed_iso.sh` script to create a customized installation ISO:
+Run the `assemble_preseed_iso.sh` script to create a customized installation ISO.
+The script will:

-### Customizing the Installation

-The default configuration targets **GPT partitioning with UEFI boot**.
-If your target system has different requirements:

-- **GRUB Configuration**: Modify `grub.cfg` to change boot parameters or support legacy BIOS systems
-- **Preseed Configuration**: Edit `preseed.cfg` to adjust:
-  - Partitioning scheme (current setup uses GPT)
-  - Boot method (UEFI vs. BIOS)
-  - Package selection
-  - Network configuration

-Both files contain comments explaining the major configuration sections.
-For legacy BIOS or MBR partitioning, you'll need to modify the partitioning sections in the preseed file.
+1. Extract the contents of the source Debian ISO
+2. Inject your preseed configuration and SSH key
+3. Create a new bootable ISO configured for UEFI/GPT systems
+4. Generate an ISO that performs a completely unattended installation

 #### Script Options